radiantlogic-v8/documentation-new/documentation/sys-admin-guide/database-data-sources.md

 The following JDBC drivers are installed with RadiantOne: JDBC-ODBC Bridge from Sun, Oracle (thin), Oracle oci, Microsoft SQL Server, HSQL, MariaDB (used for MySQL as well), Sybase, and Derby.

 You have the option to use one of the above drivers, however, it is recommended that you use the driver that was delivered with the database that you want to connect to.
-To add a JDBC driver, you must make sure that the driver libraries are added in the <RLI_HOME>/lib/jdbc directory.
+To add a JDBC driver, you must make sure that the driver libraries are added in: <RLI_HOME>/lib/jdbc.
+Also, some of the drivers provided in the install for convenience don't support SSL/TLS access to the database server.
+You might need other libraries (additional .jar files) from the vendor to support this.
+These additional files must also be in:  <RLI_HOME>/lib/jdbc.
+Consult your database vendor documentation for details.

->[!warning] Updating a DB2 driver may require more than just replacing the existing driver files in the <RLI_HOME>/lib/jdbc directory if the name or license has changed.
-Please consult the Radiant Logic knowledge base for additional details.
+>[!warning] Updating a database driver may require more than just replacing the existing driver files in the <RLI_HOME>/lib/jdbc directory if the name or license has changed.
+You may need additional driver files related to licenses and/or support for SSL/TLS access.
+Consult your database vendor documentation for details.

 ![Database Data Sources](Media/Image3.72.jpg)